 Stocked by the Louisiana Wildlife and Fisheries Department, the lake attracts numerous fishermen.
 Many campsites, summer homes, year-round homes, and commercial landings have been constructed.
 An airstrip has been obtained, and is now in use near the dam.

-You will find our very own state park, complete with cabins, tennis courts, a swimming pool, boat launch ramp, fishing pier, trailer hook-ups, meeting rooms, and pavilions.
+D'Arbonne State Park has something for the whole family and is complete with cabins, tennis courts, a swimming pool, boat launch ramp, fishing pier, trailer hook-ups, meeting rooms, and pavilions.
 It can be accessed via Hwy 2 west of Farmerville.

 The Bayou D'Arbonne Lake Watershed District Commission is a political subdivision of the State of Louisiana and is governed by a board composed of seven commissioners appointed by the governor, each of whom is a qualified elector of the State of Louisiana and resides within Lincoln or Union parish.
 Any vacancy shall be filled by the governor for the unexpired term.
 Each appointment by the governor shall be submitted to the Senate for confirmation.
 Each member of the board of commissioners shall serve a term of four years from the date of their appointment.